DSC-HackForGood-2022/AnonymizeIt/README.md

 # AnonymizeIt
-A telegram bot that acts as a third party between two accounts and anonymises each party's identity.
-Intended to be used as a way to perform "blind interviews"  to remove bias from hiring.
+A telegram bot that acts as a third party between two accounts.
+Intended to be used as a way to perform "blind interviews" anonymising each party's identity.